stelligent/mock-pipeline/README.md

 # mock-pipeline

-You can use Mock Pipeline to model your [value stream map](https://en.wikipedia.org/wiki/Value-stream_mapping) regardless of your tech stack, cloud provider, or data center.
-With Mock Pipeline, you can define your value stream map as code to visualize all the steps in your commit to production lifecycle.
-While it uses AWS services/tools such as [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and [AWS CodePipeline](https://aws.amazon.com/codepipeline/), you can use it with any technology platform you're using.
+Use Mock Pipeline to model [value stream maps](https://en.wikipedia.org/wiki/Value-stream_mapping) regardless of your tech stack, cloud provider, or data center.
+With Mock Pipeline, you can define your value stream map as code in order to visualize all the steps in your commit to production lifecycle.
+While it uses AWS services/tools such as [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and [AWS CodePipeline](https://aws.amazon.com/codepipeline/), it can model _any_ technology platform.

 To see a video describing Mock Pipeline, see [Technological Accelerants for Organizational Transformation](https://www.youtube.com/watch?v=42gDK3MDuJI&feature=youtu.be&t=1647).